scientific-python/MeeseeksDev/Readme.md

 A base for stateless GitHub Bot.

-See what is a [MrMeeseeks and a MeeseeksBox](https://www.youtube.com/watch?v=qUYvIAP3qQk)
+See what is a [MeeseeksDev and a MeeseeksBox](https://www.youtube.com/watch?v=qUYvIAP3qQk)

 ## Hosted for you